Kreon scanners and arms:

 Efficient time saving

 The combination of density of information, speed of data acquisition and best-fit algorithms creates a time-saver.
 In addition, the program for automatic control is much easier and faster in use than its equivalent in traditional probing.
 In practice, non-contact methods are simpler to use due to a lack of fixturing, which adds flexibility to existing machines, and flexibility to the process.
 For example, using a Kreon laser scanner instead of a standard probe saves about 50% processing time when controlling a metal stamping part.

 Reducing costs and time

 Kreon 3D laser scanners are capable of generating digital data from any physical object.
 High-quality 3D scanning (Solano and Zephyr II range of scanners connected to CMMs or to Kreon measuring arms) virtually reproduces all the details of any object.
-Polygonia software helps the operators employ well-known reverse engineering software by generating any surface from the point cloud with the help of Kreon scanners.
+Kreon plugin helps the operators employ well-known reverse engineering software by generating any surface from the point cloud with the help of Kreon scanners.